Union Station (Providence): Union Station (1898–1986)

 A much larger Union Station was opened in 1898, clad in distinctive yellow brick, which the Providence Journal heralded as "a new era of history of this city".
 The station was designed by the firm of Stone, Carpenter & Willson, which had also designed other Providence buildings.
-Though rail use was expected to grow, by the 1980s rail traffic had dropped 75 percent.
+Though rail use grew in the early twentieth century, after the 1940’s rail traffic diminished as it did elsewhere in the U.S. By the 1980s passenger rail traffic had dropped 75 percent.
 City planners saw the opportunity to dismantle the "Chinese Wall" of train tracks that hemmed in Providence's central business district and moved MBTA and Amtrak service to a new, smaller Providence station about a half mile north in 1986.

-Redevelopment (1987–Present)
+Redevelopment (1987–present)

 Union Station caught fire in April 1987 amidst $11 million in renovations, forcing a change of plans.
 Parts of the original station have now been renovated and the building contains offices and restaurants, including the Union Station Brewery.

 The center-most building of Union Station now houses the Rhode Island Foundation, which leases space to The Public's Radio, RI Kids Count, and Women's Fund RI.

-In April 2022, the development of a food hall in the lower level of Union Station was announced.
-The food hall is expected to open in May 2023, with space for 13 restaurants and bars.
+A $23.5-million investment to develop Rhode Island's first food hall in the station was begun in 2022 by a local developer who purchased the building from The Rhode Island Foundation.
+The 18,000-square-foot food hall is named "Track 15", a reference to the fact that the historic Union Station had 14 tracks.
+It opened on March 18, 2025.